truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 After you [download](https://www.truenas.com/download-tn-scale/) the <kbd>.iso</kbd> file, you can start installing TrueNAS SCALE!

 This article describes verifying the <kbd>.iso</kbd> file and installing SCALE using that file, and selecting the type of installation as either on [physical hardware](#installing-on-physical-hardware) or a [virtual machine (VM)](#installing-on-a-virtual-machine).
-{{< hint info >}}
+{{< enterprise >}}
 SCALE Enterprise customers should receive their systems already installed and ready for UI configuration.
-If there are any issues with SCALE that requires you to install or re-install SCALE on your TrueNAS server, contact iXsystems support for assistance.
+If there are any issues with SCALE that requires you to install or re-install SCALE on your TrueNAS server, contact iXsystems Support for assistance.
-{{< /hint >}}
-{{< hint danger >}}

 Enterprise customers with High Availability (HA) systems should not attempt to re-install their systems on their own.
 The dual controller install process is complicated and the risk of causing serious network issues is high.
-Contact iXsystems support for assistance!
+Contact iXsystems Support for assistance!

+{{< expand "Contacting Support" "v" >}}
+{{< include file="static/includes/General/iXsystemsSupportContact.html.part" html="true" >}}
+{{< /expand >}}
-{{< /hint >}}
+{{< /enterprise >}}

 ## ISO Verification
 The iXsystems Security Team cryptographically signs TrueNAS <kbd>.iso</kbd> files so that users can verify the integrity of their downloaded file.